Difficult People: A Surefire Way to Get Along

 People love being asked about themselves.
 It changes the nature of the relationship, not just the conversation.

-If you have difficult people to hang out with this holiday season, see if you can get them on board by showing sincere interest in the individual.
+If you have difficult people to spend time with this holiday season, try to get them on board by showing sincere interest in each individual.
 Make a game of it to help keep you from getting frustrated.
 Try not to start sentences with “But… “ (as in, “But the evidence shows…”).
 Instead, try starting sentences with “That’s interesting.”